rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ## The CLI Login Endpoints

-Now let's get to the main focus of this article.
+Now let's get to the main focus of this post.
 We'll need to add new tables in our database schema to support this feature:

 {% code "src/lib/db/schema.js" %}
 ```javascript